Off-speed pitch: Knuckleball

 A knuckleball is a unique pitch not often utilized by many pitchers due to its sporadic and unexpected movement, making it tough for catchers to glove it.
 When thrown, it has no spin and almost appears to hover unnaturally from side to side.
-Its name is derived from the grip as the pitcher digs the knuckles from their index, middle, and occasionally even the ring finger on one of the seams of the baseball.
-As the ball is released, the pitcher will extend the fingers that are being pressed into the ball as a way of pushing the ball forward while eliminating any spin.
+Its name is derived from the grip as the pitcher digs the knuckles from their index, middle, and occasionally even the ring finger on one seam of the baseball.
+This has changed now, and many knuckleballers use a more effective grip, digging their fingertips into the ball instead.
+The pitch is thrown similar to a four-seam fastball, although the pitcher keeps their wrist stiff until release, letting the ball slip out of the hand.

 Screwball

 A screwball is an off-speed breaking pitch that is thrown by a pitcher intending for it to have the opposite breaking movement of a curveball, slider and just about every other breaking pitch in a pitcher's arsenal though it usually mostly resembles a reverse curveball when thrown.
 This opposite break is achieved using an grip similar to a circle changeup and an unorthodox pronation of a pitcher's arm upon release.
 This unorthodox pronation is one of the major reasons it is one of rarest pitches thrown in professional baseball today as there is a widespread believed consensus that throwing this pitch will put extreme damage and deterioration on a pitcher's arm.
-This belief has being contested, as some tests have shown that it puts similar stresses on the elbow throwing a curveball or fastball does.
+This belief has been contested, as some tests have shown that it puts similar stresses on the elbow throwing a curveball or fastball does.

 History

 The curveball is recognized as the first off-speed pitch to be thrown, and it is accredited to Candy Cummings who was playing for the Brooklyn Excelsiors in 1867.
 However, it was not until he joined the Brooklyn Stars and linked up with catcher Nat Hicks that his curveball was perfected.
 Hicks was one of the first catchers to squat right behind the batter which made catching the curveball much easier.

 The slider is the next oldest pitch on record.
-While the true first to use the slider is largely debated, Chief Bender is cited as the first to throw the slider with his variation known as the "nickel curve."
+While the true first to use the slider is largely debated, Chief Bender is cited as the first to throw the slider with his variation known as the "nickel curve".
 Some argue that George Blaeholder was the first to throw a true, traditional slider in the 1920s while playing with the St. Louis Browns.